gxchain/whitepaper/en/whitepaper.md

 Apps developed on GXChain would get support by numerous data from multiple field on the data exchange

-**User-Issued Assets**
+**Crypto asset issuance**

-GXChain allows individuals and companies to create and issue their own tokens.
+GXChain is capable of creating and issuing new tokens

 **Open source**